holger-prause/yolo_utils/README.md

 # yolo_utils

-Some python scripts for building or verifying a yolo dataset.
+A collection of python scripts for building a yolo dataset.
+In the **voc** and **coco** folder you will find create scripts which allows you to specify the classes to use.

+This project is mainly for myself.

 ## Requirments
 * Opencv and numpy for reading in the bounding boxes.